-Low level disturbances (e.g. solitary anchors and scallop dredges) are unlikely to cause harm to the biotope as a whole, due to the impact's small footprint.
-Thus, evidence to assess the resistance of IR.HIR.KSed.SlatChoR to non-targeted removal is limited.
-It is assumed that incidental non-targeted catch will mobilise sediment and cause high mortality within the affected area.
+Low level disturbances (e.g. solitary anchors) are unlikely to cause harm to the biotope as a whole, due to the impact's small footprint.
+Thus evidence to assess the resistance of SS.SMp.KSwSS.SlatR (plus sub-biotopes), SS.SMp.KSwSS.SlatCho to non-targeted removal is limited.
+It is assumed that incidental non-targeted catch (e.g. by trawls or dredges) could mobilise sediment, remove large kelp species, overturn boulders and cobbles and bury smaller seaweeds and cause high mortality within the affected area.

 Sensitivity assessment.
-Resistance has been assessed as 'None', resilience as 'High', and sensitivity assessed as 'Medium'.
+Resistance has been assessed as 'None', Resilience as 'High'.
+Sensitivity has been assessed as 'Medium'.